joshterrill/hacked.codes/content/blog/2026/spelunking-through-apple-models-safetynet/index.md

 ---
 title: Spelunking through Apple's safety models - SafetyNetLight
 date: "2026-02-20T23:20:10.000Z"
-description: On every Apple device are a group of offline classification models that classify images across a number of categories, including safety.
-While focusing on the SafetyNetLight model, we also discover SceneNetv5, which is a parent model that produces embeddings for scene classification (1,374 categories), entity recognition (7,287 categories), safety classification, object detection, saliency, aesthetics, and fingerprinting.
+description: On every Apple device are a group of offline classification models that classify images across a number of categories.
+We'll reverse engineer their safety model, SafetyNetLight.
+While doing this, we also discover SceneNetv5, which is a parent model that produces embeddings for scene classification, entity recognition, safety classification, object detection, saliency, aesthetics, and fingerprinting.
 tags: ["reverse-engineering", "apple"]
 published: true
 ---